pikawrex/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/average interval-1.png)<!-- -->

-5-min interval that has the highest number of steps, average across the day is 206.1698113.
+Highest number of steps, average across the day is 206.1698113, and the interval is 835.

 ## Imputing missing values